prisma/prisma1/README.md

 #### 4. Use the Prisma client

 You can use the Prisma client to read and write data in your database.
-The following code snippets assume that there is a simple `User` type in your datamodel - if that's not the case you need to adjust the API calls:
+The following code snippets assume that there is a simple `User` type in your datamodel - if that's not the case you need to adjust the function calls (or go [here]() for a more in-depth ):

 ```js
 const prisma = new Prisma()
 ```

 <details><summary><b>See more API operations</b></summary>
 <p>